neighbourbasedrec/Neighbour_Enhanced_DNN/README.md

 # Neighbour_Enhanced_DNN
-This is the code implementation of Neighbour_Enhanced_DNN.
+This is the code implementation of Neighbour-Enhanced-youtubeDNN: Tackling the Insufficient Representations of Users and Items in Recommendation Systems.
 We demonstrate the algorithm on the dataset MovieLens 1M.

 Enviroments
 tensorflow==1.15